barriehadfield/reactrb-showcase/README.md

 Notice how I have added an `.on(:click)` event handler to the `MenuItem` component while setting `href: '#'` as this will allow us to handle the event instead of navigating to a new page.

-Before we move off ReactBootstrap, lets do something a little more interesting.
-How about a Bootstrap Modal that will let us play with React state and passing lambda functions between Ruby and JavaScript?

-As a first step I have set the Rails root to point to our page with the Navbar component which we will now start to build out.

-...

 TODO:

 + Reactrb Router